Hughes0/Big-Egg-Bot/README.md

 Discord bot for Politics and War

-When running, store key data in keys.json
+When running, store simple key data in keys.json
-ex:
-{
-  "token": "TOKEN"
-}